Wang-Haining/Wang-Haining.github.io-src/content/pages/home.md

-- (Jan 11, 2021) Our long paper ([*Mode Effects' Challenge to Authorship Attribution*]( https://aclanthology.org/2021.eacl-main.97.pdf)) has been accepted by [the 16th Conference of the European Chapter of the Association for Computational Linguistics](https://2021.eacl.org/) (EACL2021).
+- (Jan 11, 2021) Our long paper ([*Mode Effects' Challenge to Authorship Attribution*]( https://aclanthology.org/2021.eacl-main.97.pdf)) has been accepted by [the 16th Conference of the European Chapter of the Association for Computational Linguistics](https://2021.eacl.org/) (EACL 2021).

 - (Nov 16, 2020) I gave a talk at [Clingding@IU](https://cl.indiana.edu/clingding.html) about the progress we made on the paper *Mode Effects' Challenge to Authorship Attribution*.